Identity based motivation: Mechanisms

-One way this manifests in the education domain for example, is that students are more likely to take steps toward a future self goal (e.g. college) when this identity comes to mind and feels connected with their current self.
-This feeling of connectedness can set students on a path towards their future goals, and can shape how they interpret difficulty along the way.
+One way this manifests in the education domain, for example, is that students are more likely to take steps toward a future self goal (e.g. college) when this identity comes to mind and feels connected with their current self.
+This feeling of connectedness can set students on a path toward their future goals and can shape how they interpret difficulty along the way.

 Two interpretations of difficulty are possible.
 The first way to interpret experienced difficulty is that it reflects the importance of a task or of attaining a goal.
-Experienced difficulty in this case suggests that although the path may be difficult, it is worth it, as articulated in the saying “no pain, no gain.”
+Experienced difficulty in this case, suggests that although the path may be difficult, it is worth it, as articulated in the saying “no pain, no gain.”
 The second way to interpret experienced difficulty is that it reflects the possibility of failing in a task or of attaining a goal.
-Experienced difficulty in this case reflects that the goal is unlikely or even impossible.
+Experienced difficulty in this case, reflects that the goal is unlikely or even impossible.
 The same objective experience of difficulty can be interpreted either way depending on which cues are available in the particular moment and what the identities currently on one’s mind seem to mean for action.